 Onward tackles the problem of stress and provides a practical framework to avoid teacher burnout.
 Stress is part of the job, but when a great number of teachers quit within their first 5 years because stress is making them ill, things have gone too far.
 These effects are highest in math, science, foreign languages, urban areas and secondary classrooms – places where teachers need to be especially motivated.
 This book will help teachers become more resilient, weather the storms, and bounce back.

 Aside from knowing how to take care of yourself physically, emotionally, and mentally, you will learn how a shift in mindset can affect your outlook.
 Rediscover yourself and your passion for teaching with the help of this book.

-- Culturally Responsive Teaching and The Brain: Promoting Authentic Engagement and Rigor Among Culturally and Linguistically Diverse Students
+- Culturally Responsive Teaching and The Brain: Promoting Authentic Engagement and Rigor Among Culturally and Linguistically Diverse Students (Amazon)

 To close the achievement gap, diverse classrooms need a framework for optimizing student engagement.
 In this book, Zaretta Hammond draws on neuroscience research to offer an innovative approach for designing and implementing culturally responsive instruction.